JONSASSE/432-2018/slides/class22/README.md

 8. If you don't have data for Project 2 yet, you might look at https://data.europa.eu/.
 It certainly seems like it might be useful.

 9. “This class is supported by [DataCamp](https://www.datacamp.com/), the most intuitive learning platform for data science.
 Learn R, Python and SQL the way you learn best through a combination of short expert videos and hands-on-the-keyboard exercises.
 Take over 100+ courses by expert instructors on topics such as importing data, data visualization or machine learning and learn faster through immediate and personalised feedback on every exercise.”
-Check your email for an invitation that will get you access to DataCamp for the next six months.
+Check your email for an invitation that will get you access to all of DataCamp until the end of September.

 ## There IS a minute paper after today's class.